-If you want to visit Santorini to swim and sunbathe at its beautiful beaches and enjoy the nightlife, then a winter visit isn’t for you.
+There are plenty of reasons to visit Greece, but if you want to visit Santorini for swimming and to sunbathe at its beautiful beaches and are looking for great nightlife, then a winter visit isn’t for you.
 The weather is not guaranteed to be warm in winter and the nightclubs are closed.

-However, if you are not concerned about those things then Santorini in winter is perfect because:
+If you are not concerned about those things, however, then read on for all the reasons Santorini in winter is fabulous.

 - The cost of accommodation is far less in the winter months